 I am working on a few other code-based playthings focused on word games and language constraints.
 They foreground my interest in intuitive, constrained, chance-based composition and a deep desire for collaborative writing.
 I am calling these invitations and games petite and lo-fi-coded playthings.
 I am basically creating homework assignments for myself because I have always been that person (— like that time in elementary school when I thought my teachers were not assigning enough homework so I *publically* asked for more homework and went on to literally create my own worksheets…needless to say, I was not a popular child!)
-The first writing constraint system I (consciously) created was in the summer of 2020 when I was doing a short-term residency at Tiger Strikes Asteroid.

 Will You Help Me Find New Words?